-Step 10 – Measure 5″ from edge of the outer bag/interfacing and pin raw edge of one strap into place.
+Step 10 – Measure 5″ from the edge of the outer bag/interfacing and pin the raw edge of one strap into place.
 Matching pattern to pattern (so I placed the blue chevron of the strap against the blue chevon of the bag) and lining up the strap edge with the bag edge.
 Repeat measuring 5″ from the other side

 Step 11 – Place outer shell inside sewed liner (opposite sides together).
 Match up seams and pin together.
 Pin where the straps are too to make it easier.
-Stitch around the edge leave 5″ -6″ open.
+Stitch around the edge leaving 5″ -6″ open.